sap-tutorials/sapcommunity/tutorials/sapcommunity-start/sapcommunity-start.md

 ## Details
 ### You will learn
   - How to do something
-  - Why this technology is helpful
+  - Why this technology is helpful test

 Add additional information: Background information, longer prerequisites